otto-link/CLWrapper/README.md

 # CLWrapper

 This library provides a C++ wrapper for OpenCL, simplifying tasks like context creation, device management, program compilation, and kernel execution.
 It abstracts common OpenCL tasks and allows to integrate GPU-based parallel computing into C++ applications.
+Image buffer bindings are also provided.

 ## Getting the Sources